5 additions to your back-to-school-with-diabetes supply list

 - Less-expected stuff.
 Of course you need testing supplies.
 But what about a digital watch set with testing reminders.
 A special stuffed animal to hold for fingertip checks.
 Stickers and love notes for those carb counts in the lunch bag.
 Anything that makes care better for your child makes care better.

 - A window into their blood glucose.
 Sending a child off to kindergarten or a teenager to high school with diabetes can be maddening—if only you could see how they were doing.
 Well, maybe you can.
-One of the greatest advantages of the new Accu-Chek® Connect system is the peace of mind that comes from receiving an auto-generated text with the results when your child performs a blood glucose check.
+One of the greatest advantages of the Accu-Chek® Guide meter with the Accu-Chek Connect app is the peace of mind that comes from receiving an auto-generated text with the results when your child performs a blood glucose check.

 - Honey.
 Not literal honey for lows, but patience and politeness.
 Remember the adage about "catching more flies with honey than vinegar?"
 Think about how long it took for you to learn the ropes.
 Then think about how you react when someone speaks to you in anger.